 You may want to subscribe to the almos-users mailing list.
-If you have any idea or proposal about the deployment of ALMOS or a potential joint work, please feel free to write to Ghassan Almaless (first.last@?) the ALMOS designer and the project manager.
+If you have any idea or proposal about the deployment of ALMOS or a potential joint work, please feel free to write to Ghassan Almaless (first.last@?) the designer of ALMOS and the project manager.